rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender uses the free-roam "Chasers" spawn tables (which must contain at least one vehicle) in place of all free-roam "Roadblocks", "Events", and "Patrols" spawn tables you leave empty.

 * Bartender uses the free-roam spawn tables in place of all race spawn tables you leave empty.

+* Bartender ignores all vehicles that don't actually exist in the game.

+* Bartender adds a "copmidsize" to all non-empty tables which contain only non-existent vehicles.

 * Vehicles in "Roadblocks" spawn tables are not equally likely to spawn in every vehicle position of a given roadblock formation.
 This is because the game processes roadblock spawns in a fixed, formation-dependent order, making it (e.g.) more likely for vehicles with low `count` and high `chance` values to spawn in any position that happens to be processed first.
 This does not apply to vehicles with `count` values of at least 5, as no roadblock consists of more than 5 cars.